 Developing the best workforce

-We are also committed to recognising, celebrating and sharing the successes of individuals and teams who demonstrate our commitment to patient care and living The Leeds Way.
+We are also committed to recognising, celebrating and sharing the successes of all individuals and teams who demonstrate a commitment to patient care and living The Leeds Way.

 Highly trained people